 Conclusion

 Exploring and understanding different male contraception methods is essential for effective family planning and reproductive health.
-While condoms and withdrawal remain accessible non-permanent methods, their effectiveness is variable and often less reliable compared to permanent birth control solutions like vasectomies.
+While condoms and withdrawal remain accessible non-permanent methods, their effectiveness depends heavily on consistent and correct use over time.